-If the student doesn't exhibit the expected behavior while serving his/her in-school suspension, he/she may earn more days in ISS or could be emergency removed from school.
+If the student doesn't exhibit the expected behavior while serving his/her alternate placement, he/she may earn more days or could be emergency removed from school.

 Formal Discipline: Formal discipline involves removal of the student from school.
 It includes emergency removal for up to 3 school days, suspension for up to 10 school days, expulsion for up to 80 school days or the number of days remaining in a semester, whichever is greater, and permanent exclusion.
 Expulsions may carry over into the next school year.
 Any student who is expelled from school for more than 20 days or for any period of time if the expulsion will extend into the following semester or school year will be provided with information about services or programs offered by public and private agencies that work toward improving those aspects of the student's attitude and behavior that contributed to the incident that gave rise to the student's expulsion.
 The Superintendent may impose a community service requirement beyond the end of the school year in lieu of applying the expulsion to the following school year.
 Removal for less than 1 school day without the possibility of suspension or expulsion may not be appealed.
-Suspension, expulsion, and permanent exclusion may be appealed.